DrEagleTalon/SocialismAndCommunism/Theory/Marxism-Leninism-Maoism Basic Course.md

 under one roof.
 Their position within society made
 them the potentially most revolutionary force in
 history.

-2. The other important factor was that which
-    dominated the political situationinEurope at that
-    time.
-It was the spate of bourgeois democratic
-    revolutions led by the rising capitalist class, of which
-    the most important was theFrench Revolution of

-1789.
-The French Revolution not only brought about
-    very radical changes in France.
-It also led to the
-    Napoleonic wars where the armies of the French
-    bourgeoisie conquered almost the whole of Europe
-    and introduced bourgeois reforms abolishing
-    feudalism wherever they went.
-They thus dealt a
-    deathblowto the kings and old feudal classes.
-Though
-    the French armies were later defeated, the old ruling
-    classes could never recover their old position.
-The
-    modern bourgeoisie continued its revolutionary wave
-    with numerous other bourgeois revolutions, which

-resulted in the conclusive defeat of the feudal classes
-and the victory of capitalismas a world system.
+## 2
+ The other important factor was that which dominated the political situationinEurope at thatvtime.
+It was the spate of bourgeois democratic revolutions led by the rising capitalist class, of which the most important was theFrench Revolution of 1789.
+The French Revolution not only brought about very radical changes in France.
+It also led to the Napoleonic wars where the armies of the French bourgeoisie conquered almost the whole of Europe and introduced bourgeois reforms abolishing feudalism wherever they went.
+They thus dealt a deathblowto the kings and old feudal classes.
+Though the French armies were later defeated, the old ruling classes could never recover their old position.
+The modern bourgeoisie continued its revolutionary wave with numerous other bourgeois revolutions, whichcresulted in the conclusive defeat of the feudal classes and the victory of capitalismas a world system.

 Thus bothat the economic and political levels the
 period of the birth of Marxismwas a period of great